DarkEntropy/guild/guildcharter.md

 # Dark Entropy's Mission Statement

-Dark Entropy aims to provide a fun atmosphere and serious raiding environment for our players.
+Dark Entropy aims to provide a fun, welcomeing  atmosphere and serious raiding environment for our players.

 Our goal is to clear all current content as rapidly as is reasonably possible upon release.